Savage3D/SortingAlgorithms/README.md

 # SortingAlgorithms
-Implementations of all popular sorting algorithms using C#.
+Implementations of popular sorting algorithms using C#.

 For convenience, all algorithms implemented as extension methods to a standard Array class.